AdRoll/baker/content/en/docs/Getting started/_index.md

 In the example above we use [`baker.MainCLI`](https://pkg.go.dev/github.com/AdRoll/baker#MainCLI), an utility function that hides a lot of commonly used setup and requires a [TOML file](https://github.com/toml-lang/toml) as first command line parameter.

-The TOML file should the Baker configuration that suits your needs.
 For details about how to configure Baker,
 [read the dedicated page](http://localhost:1313/docs/how-tos/pipeline_configuration/).